 4. We should engage politics because we speak to consciences.

-When we use our freedom to speak up for the vulnerable, to point to a kingdom ethic, to work for good government and good leadership, we are speaking to consciences still being formed by the Spirit of God.
+Why should Christians care about politics?
+Because when we use our freedom to speak up for the vulnerable, to point to a kingdom ethic, to work for good government and good leadership, we are speaking to consciences still being formed by the Spirit of God.
 When we speak a gospel word, a prophetic word to the culture, we know that some who hear us will have their heads and their hearts stirred.
 Some who most vociferously oppose us may one day be transformed by the Spirit of God and become our brothers and sisters in Christ.
 We speak to the law written on the hearts of men, a conscience that points them toward what is true.